Home » Course » Entree » Vegan Baked Ziti

 Here is everything you will need:

-• garlic + onion powder
+• Garlic + onion powder – Added for good measure!

 side by side photos showing the process of making marinara sauce.